Best MTB body armor 2023 – top options for protection and comfort

 This 3DF AirFit vest is seriously protective and arguably best-suited for enduro or DH riding/racing and above, rather than trail riding.

-Its soft and flexible energy-absorbing padding packs full motor sports-level impact certification on both chest and back panels (the only jacket in this guide to the best MTB body armor for which this is true), and is made of foam layers that turn into a harder material on impact.
+Its soft and flexible energy-absorbing padding packs full motor sports-level impact certification on both chest and back panels (the only jacket in this guide for which this is true), and is made of foam layers that turn into a harder material on impact.
 Panels are removable so you can stick the AirFit vest in the washing machine, while ridges of softer, perforated foam isolate where the vest contacts skin, providing extra comfort and cushioning that really works.

-Putting Leatt’s vest on requires a separate elastic wrap cinching, but this strap helps chest and spine panels to better conform to your body shape, improves stability and reduces how much the 3DF sticks out.
+Putting on the vest requires a separate elastic wrap cinching, but this strap helps chest and spine panels to better conform to your body shape, improves stability and reduces how much the 3DF sticks out.
 Additional foam flank protection pads also help to protect your kidneys.

 Strapped into Leatt’s vest, it’s clear there’s some serious protection and the impression that even if you stove yourself into anything that isn’t moving, you’re going to come out of any exchange way better than without it.